Mashed Fall Vegetables

 Uncooked fall vegetables on a baking pan lined with parchment.

-Step 2: Place your veggies on the baking tray in a single layer and roast them until they are tender.
+Step 2: Place your veggies on the baking tray in a single layer and roast them until they are tender, about 30 minutes.

 Chopped cooked bacon in a skillet.